ChrisWorledge/Marie_Curie_Interview_Scenarios/README.md

 THEN when I am using a mobile device, I should be able to tap the number to call the number.

 ## Technical Brief
-The team has discussed the user story an has provided the following guidance and assets to help you complete the story.
+The team has discussed the user story and has provided the following guidance and assets to help you complete the story.

 ### Integration
 Helper Service information is mastered in a back office CRM system and made available via a C# library.
 A fellow developer has already included this library in a Nuget package in the repository for you.

 ### Wireframe
-The UX on the project has created the below wireframe, as a guide to the layout of the page and the content hierarchy.
+The UX on the project has created the wireframe (included below), as a guide to the layout of the page and the content hierarchy.
 Note, the wireframes is not indicative of final design or nomenclature

 ![mariecurie-scenario-wireframe](https://cloud.githubusercontent.com/assets/1429224/7251036/313b7ee0-e81f-11e4-85a6-3b905d8313cc.png)